 At least 3/8-inch clearance underneath the body is required to prevent cars from becoming stuck on the track guide.

-- The entire car must stage behind the starting pin.
-Inset front ends are not allowed.
+- The entire car must stage behind the track starting pin.
+Inset-middle front ends are not allowed.
 No part of the car should extend out in front of the starting pin.

 - Decorative details such as steering wheels, drivers, or theme elements are allowed as long as these additions do not exceed the design standards for racing.
 Additions do not have to be made of wood.

 - Only dry axle/wheel lubricants such as graphite are allowed.